Richard Rush (director): Later career

-When Air America showed signs of trouble during development, Rush was paid full salary to walk away from the project.
-This allowed the studio to cast Mel Gibson and Robert Downey, Jr.
+Rush originally wanted to direct the horror comedy Love at First Bite (1979) as his first film after The Stunt Man, but was replaced by Stan Dragoti.
+In 1985, Rush was hired by Carolco Pictures to direct Air America (1990) with Sean Connery and Kevin Costner starring.
+When the film was delayed to avoid competition with Good Morning, Vietnam (1987) and when Connery and Costner's salaries became too expensive, Rush was paid full salary to walk away from the project by Daniel Melnick.
+This allowed the studio to cast Mel Gibson and Robert Downey, Jr. and turn the film into a success, grossing nearly double its budget.

-Rush did not direct another film for four years, until the 1994's box office failure Color of Night.
-However, Color of Night also won "Best Sex Scene in film history" award from Maxim magazine; Rush was very proud of the award, and he kept the award in his bathroom.
+Rush did not direct another film for four years, until Color of Night.
+Conflicts with Andrew G. Vajna over the final cut were so turbulent that Rush suffered a near-fatal heart attack.
+Eventually they compromised, where Vajna's suggestions for the film were released onto theaters while Rush's "director's cut" (which was 18 minutes longer) would be released onto home video.
+The film was a financial failure with audiences, but it found a second life on video; the film also won "Best Sex Scene in film history" award from Maxim magazine; Rush was very proud of the award, and he kept the award in his bathroom.

 Afterward, Rush retreated from the world of commercial cinema.
 As Kenneth Turan of The Los Angeles Times wrote, Rush's career seems to be "followed by the kind of miserable luck that never seems to afflict the untalented."
 His last project was a DVD documentary on the making of The Stunt Man entitled The Sinister Saga of Making The Stunt Man (2001).

 He resided in Bel Air with his wife Claudia.
 He had an older brother, Dr. Stephen Rush who also resided in Los Angeles.
 On April 8, 2021, Rush died a week shy of his 92nd birthday at his Los Angeles home after long-term health problems.